Old Fashioned Peanut Butter Bars (No Bake)

+These Old Fashioned Peanut Butter bars are a fun chocolate and peanut butter treat.
 When you are craving peanut butter and chocolate there is no need to run to the store for a candy bar.
 You can make your own right at home!
-Enjoy these no-bake peanut butter bars any time of year.
-They make a great surprise after school snack!

 Why This Recipe